History of the Three Rivers Regional Library System

 The Lafayette County Public Library and the Dixie County Public Library were both started by local Woman’s Clubs.

-The Lafayette Library was housed for many years in the old courthouse which was rumored to be haunted and many of the staf were scared to work alone.
+The Lafayette Library was housed for many years in the old courthouse which was rumored to be haunted and many of the staff were scared to work alone.
 The light switch was located in the back of the building which meant a long walk in a dark room to leave each day.
 That walk was usually a sprint.

 Taylor County Public Library was once housed in a building that had served as the County Jail where executions were carried out.
 As expected, no one wanted to be alone after hours in the building.